-Foreign nationals as mentioned in the first paragraph (i), sixth paragraph and seventh paragraph have an obligation to report to the police in the district in which they are staying.
-Foreign nationals who are exempt from the residence permit requirement under the first paragraph (b) or the fourth paragraph shall, prior to entering the realm, give written notification to the police in the districts concerned.
+Foreign nationals as mentioned in the first paragraph (i) and sixth paragraph have an obligation to report to the police in the district in which they are staying.
+Foreign nationals who are exempt from the residence permit requirement under the first paragraph (b) or fourth paragraph shall, prior to entering the realm, give written notification to the police in the districts concerned.
 Such notification may also be given by an employer, organiser, tour guide or other responsible person.
 The Directorate of Immigration may establish further guidelines regarding the implementation of the obligation of notification.